Pollen Allergies: Symptoms & Natural Support Strategies

 How The Immune System Reacts to Pollen Allergies

-For example, if you have experienced environmental challenges in early life, your body may not be able to develop a natural immune response to certain pollen or other things and make you prone to allergic reactions.
+For example, if you have experienced environmental challenges in early life, your body may not be able to develop a natural immune response to certain pollen or other things which makes you prone to allergic reactions.
 However, if you experience an immune insult later in life, it may wreak havoc in your immune system, and lead to allergic reactions later in life.

 A Balanced Immune Response Is Key